vitessio/website/content/en/docs/contributing/sample-first-issue.md

 ```
 We can now verify that our added unit test in *token_test.go* works perfectly and can commit this change.

+As a final step, we run the *parse_test.go* file to ensure that everything works.
+We fix any tests whose expectations have changed or any incorrect tests to reflect the change and commit it.

 From CLI -

 1. Navigate to the SQL Parser Directory: